kubeflow/website/content/en/docs/components/fairing/_index.md

 +++
-title = "Fairing"
-description = "Documentation for Kubeflow Fairing." weight = 45
+title = "Fairing (Unsupported)" description = "Documentation for Kubeflow Fairing.
+Note that Fairing is unsupported." weight = 45
 +++